 - Rise and pat dry the shrimp with a paper towel.
 Season with salt and pepper to taste.
 Set aside.

 - Add chicken to the same skillet and cook for 5 minutes, or until lightly browned and cooked.
 Season with salt and pepper to taste.
 Add onion and red pepper; cook for 5 minutes, stirring occasionally.
-Add garlic; cook for 1 minute until fragrant.
+Then, add garlic; cook for 1 minute until fragrant.

 - Add uncooked paella rice; cook (toast) for 2 minutes, stirring constantly.

-- Stir in hot chicken broth, cooked chorizo, lemon juice, sweet paprika, and 2 tablespoons olive oil; mix to combine.
-Reduce heat to medium-low and bring to simmer; cook for about 10 minutes, or until the rice has absorbed most of the broth and is almost tender.
+- Stir in hot chicken broth (or paella broth), cooked chorizo, lemon juice, sweet paprika, and 2 tablespoons olive oil; mix to combine.
+Reduce the heat to medium-low and bring to a simmer; cook uncovered for about 10 minutes, or until the rice has absorbed most of the broth and is almost tender.

 - Scatter the peas over the rice.
-Reduce heat to low, cover with foil or a lid, and cook for 5 minutes.
+Reduce the heat to low, cover with foil or a lid, and cook for 5 minutes. he

 - Garnish with chopped parsley.
-Serve with lemon, if desired.
+Serve with lemon and a drizzle of olive oil , if desired.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.